Created by: The Repertory and Performance class and Lynn Neuman

-Tickets: $7.00 Tickets will go on sale March 21, 2014.
-Due to limited seating, please consider buying your tickets online prior to the show.
+Tickets: $7.00 Due to limited seating, please consider buying your tickets online prior to the show.
 Please click on "Tickets" listed above in order to be directed to our online ticket service.
 The Box Office is located in the Arts Complex and will be open one-hour prior to the start of each performance.
 You may pick up your pre-purchased tickets or purchase tickets at our Box Office.

 Led by Lynn Neuman, an instructor in the Bower School of Music & the Arts, students in the “Repertory and Performance” class studied scientific models and principles of water flow to create a performance piece called “Monami” that addresses the disappearance of sea grass and other urgent water issues.
 The title is a Japanese word that means “grass waves”; but it also could be interpreted as French for “my friend,” implying a responsibility to take care of the waterways, Neuman said.

 As part of a nationwide project, National Water Dances Day, the class performed “Monami” on April 12 at the downtown Fort Myers water basin at the corner of Hendry Street and Edwards Drive.
 Groups across the country performed simultaneously to bring attention to the fragility of water systems.

 The destruction of sea grass in the Caloosahatchee River has been a hot topic in Southwest Florida, as it affects the ecological balance of the river, other marine life and water quality at local beaches.

 “This is a local issue that affects not only the health of the waterways but the quality of life in Fort Myers, and can have significant impact on local tourism,” Neuman said.